 The World Bank is the leading international actor measuring poverty and wealth and has mainstreamed gender in several of its projects.
 It works to address land tenure insecurity through land administration and tenure security projects, analytical work, sharing good practices and technical assistance.
 In accordance with the World Bank Group Gender Strategy,217 it works with partners worldwide to ensure women's equal access and secure rights to land and property, including smallholders and indigenous, displaced and refugee women.
 It is increasingly working to improve and make available national land administration systems as they are fundamental to land rights and to reducing natural disaster risk.
-In addition, the bank invests in security of tenure by assisting countries to recognize equitable land and property rights for all; improving policies and laws; titling, surveying and registering land; resolving land conflicts; and developing digital and dissemination services.
+In addition, the bank invests in the security of tenure by assisting countries to recognize equitable land and property rights for all; improving policies and laws; titling, surveying and registering land; resolving land conflicts; and developing digital and dissemination services.

 The bank is working on consolidating and strengthening land administration and management systems in Ghana, Uzbekistan, Vietnam, Colombia, Serbia, Moldova, Nicaragua, Mozambique, Turkey and Kuwait.
 It is also investing in new geospatial technologies in several countries, including Tanzania, Kosovo, Indonesia, Croatia, Vietnam, Bosnia and Herzegovina, Lebanon, Serbia and Turkey.
-It has also shown that investing in secure tenure and administration can generate revenue.218 Among the World Bank's projects in support of land governance, some have explicit benefits for women.
+It has also shown that investing in secure tenure and administration can generate revenue.
+Among the World Bank's projects in support of land governance, some have explicit benefits for women.
 The post-tsunami recovery effort in Aceh in Indonesia included community mapping and issuing over 222,000 land title certificates, with 45 percent going to women as sole or joint owners.
 In Vietnam, 5 million land use certificates have been issued under the First Vietnam Land Project, 60 percent of which were issued in the names of both husband and wife.
-The policy brief Increasing Women's Access to Land219 highlights practical approaches used to increase women's access to land in a range of projects.
-The global campaign Stand For Her Land - a
+The policy brief Increasing Women's Access to Land highlights practical approaches used to increase women's access to land in a range of projects.
+The global campaign Stand For Her Land - a partnership between the World Bank, CLTN, Habitat for Humanity, Huairou Commission and Landesa - aims to bridge the gap between law and practice so that women can realize their equal rights to land.

-217 World Bank, 2015.